General university background information

-California State University, Fullerton (CSUF) is the third-largest university in California (in student headcount) and largest in the California State University (CSU) 23-campus system (fall 2018).
+California State University, Fullerton (CSUF) is the third-largest university in California (in undergraduate student headcount) and largest in the California State University (CSU) 23-campus system (Fall 2022).
 It serves the Southern California region, in particular Orange County, playing a major role in the economic, social and educational development of its large service area.
-CSUF offers 55 undergraduate degree programs and 55 graduate degree programs – including doctorates in education and nursing practice – and counts more than 274,500 graduates as of May 2018.
-Nearly 80% of its alumni live within driving distance of the campus.
+CSUF offers 110 programs – 55 undergraduate degree programs and 55 graduate degree programs – including doctorates in education and nursing practice – and counts more than 308,213 graduates as of Fall 2022.
+Nearly 81% of its alumni live within driving distance of the campus.

 Cal State Fullerton’s diverse student body

 A distinctive feature of CSUF is the diversity of its student body.
-Based on data from the U.S. Department of Education, Diverse: Issues in Higher Education (see additional data) ranks the university second in the nation and first in California among colleges and universities for the number of bachelor's degrees in all disciplines awarded to minority students.
-See full story.
+According to Diverse: Issues in Higher Education’s “Top 100 Degree Producers” list (Oct 2021) , Cal State Fullerton ranks 1st in California and 3rd in the nation for the highest number of bachelor's degrees in all disciplines awarded to underrepresented students.

-Please refer to Assessment and Institutional Effectiveness for up-to-date and additional information.
+Please refer to the Office of Institutional Effectiveness and Planning for up-to-date information.

-CSUF is one of only two four-year public Hispanic-Serving Institution (HSI) in Orange County, where 34.1% of the county’s 3,090,132 people identify themselves as of Hispanic or Latino origin.
-It is first in California and second in the nation in awarding baccalaureate degrees to Hispanic students.
-(Diverse: Issues in Higher Education, Dec.
-2019).
+CSUF is one of only two four-year public Hispanic-Serving Institutions (HSI) in Orange County, where 34.1% of the county’s 3,167,809 residents identify themselves as of Hispanic or Latino origin.
+It is 1st in California and 3rd in the nation in awarding baccalaureate degrees to Hispanic students.
+(Diverse: Issues in Higher Education, Oct 2021).

 Federal Grant Experience